goldcaddy77/warthog/README.md

 <summary>Expand for Breaking change details</summary>
 <p>

+### Adds `computed` attribute to models

+A `computed` property is one that is fully managed by the server.
+A good example is a status flag that is managed by a state machine in the backend.
+You should not be able to modify this on create or update, but should always be able to read it.

 ### Switch ID generation library from `shortid` (deprecated) to `nanoid`

 Per `shortid` [README](https://github.com/dylang/shortid/blob/master/README.md) it is deprecated.